Shadows of War

 The 353d Special Operations Wing welcomed its new commander, Col. Stewart Parker, during a change of command ceremony held June 18, 2025, at Kadena Air Base, Japan.
 Parker assumed command from Col. […]

-- Submissions Open for Thunder Dome 2026 Innovation Competitionby DoD News (353rd Special Operations Group News) on June 10, 2025 at 4:16 pm
+- Submissions Open for Thunder Dome 2026 Innovation Competitionby Pentagon News (353rd Special Operations Group News) on June 10, 2025 at 4:16 pm

 Are you an Air Commando with an innovative idea that gets after strategic competition but need funding?
 If so, now is your chance to submit your idea for the opportunity to receive capital.
 The […]

-- USCYBERCOM Demonstrates Global Cyber Superiority with Cyber Guard 25-2by DoD News (U.S. Cyber Command News) on June 5, 2025 at 1:03 pm
+- USCYBERCOM Demonstrates Global Cyber Superiority with Cyber Guard 25-2by Pentagon News (U.S. Cyber Command News) on June 5, 2025 at 1:03 pm

 FORT MEADE, Md. — U.S. Cyber Command launched its annual training exercise Cyber Guard 25-2 on June 2, reinforcing the nation's global preeminence in cyberspace operations.